sydasif/python-book/docs/source/02_basic/04_operator.md

 ## Logical operators

-Python has three main logical operators.
+Python has `3` main logical operators.
 These include:

 - logical `and`
 - logical `or` and logical `not`